 Readiness and Emergency Management for Schools Technical Assistance Center

-The Safe and Supportive Schools Website represents another step the Office of Safe and Drug-Free Schools (OSDFS) is taking to provide the technical assistance and expertise to keep our students safe.
-From this Website, state, district and school administrators; teachers; school support staff; and communities and families can find resources and support to develop rigorous measurement systems that assess school climate and implement and evaluate programmatic interventions.
+The Safe and Supportive Schools Website provides state, district and school administrators, teachers, school support staff, communities and families with resources and support to develop rigorous measurement systems that assess school climate and implement and evaluate programmatic interventions.
 You are welcome to explore and discover, ask questions, and share your perspective.
 Safe and Supportive Schools TA Center is operated for U.S. ED’s OSDFS by the American Institutes for Research (AIR) in collaboration with Child Trends; The Search Institute; Vision Training Associates; Collaborative for Academic, Social, and Emotional Learning; and Decision Information Resources, Inc. In particular, on the Website one can:

 - Find out how to get help from the Safe and Supportive Schools TA Center (Center);